launchdarkly/java-server-sdk-redis/README.md

 ## Caching behavior

 The LaunchDarkly SDK has a standard caching mechanism for any persistent data store, to reduce database traffic.
-This is configured through the SDK's `PersistentFeatureStoreBuilder` class as described the SDK documentation.
+This is configured through the SDK's `PersistentDataStoreBuilder` class as described the SDK documentation.
 For instance, to specify a cache TTL of 5 minutes:

         LDConfig config = new LDConfig.Builder()
             .dataStore(